5 Reasons Why You Should Take Your Workout Outdoors

 You’ll Be Happier

 Playing outside is like organic Prozac.
 “Breathing fresh air opposed to the recycled kind can create a feeling of euphoria, which comes from the body’s release of feel-good endorphins,” Gotlin says.
-“It’s not that your muscles respond better to it, but rather your mind does, which in turn makes you want to work harder.”
-Exercising outside also creates greater feelings of revitalisation, energy and positive thinking than does working out indoors, according to a report published in Environmental Science and Technology.
-What’s more, after a 30-minute walk in the park, 71 percent of people feel less stressed, while 72 percent of people who take their walks indoors actually feel more stressed.
+“It’s not that your muscles respond better to it, but rather your mind does.
+This, in turn, makes you want to work harder.”
+Exercising outside also creates greater feelings of revitalisation, energy and positive thinking, more so than working out indoors.
+So says a report published in Environmental Science and Technology.
+What’s more, after a 30-minute walk in the park, 71 per cent of people feel less stressed, while 72 per cent of people who take their walks indoors actually feel more stressed.
+And the numbers don’t lie…

 You’ll Fight Germs

-You can avoid these hazards by washing your hands often, changing your socks daily, using foot powder, wiping down equipment before and after use and wearing flip flops in the shower.
-Or you can simply take your training to the streets (even Rocky left the boxing ring every once in a while to run around his ‘hood).
+You can avoid these hazards with some general hygiene.
+Like washing your hands often, changing your socks daily, using foot powder, wiping down equipment before and after use and wearing flip flops in the shower.
+But you can also simply take your training to the streets.
+(Even Rocky left the boxing ring every once in a while to run around his ‘hood).
 Indoor air is two to five times more polluted than outdoor air, according to a study from the Environmental Protection Agency.
 If you’ve ever walked into a stinky gym, you know exactly what’s up.

 You’ll Think More Clearly